 Make sure you pointed out that the Ubud day trip is a private tour and it's adjustable, it means that you are able to skip the spots which you do not prefer to visit and we can easily replace to other places but still in the destination of the surrounding Ubud region with the same duration of time offered.

 Take a look at our Bali half day tours offers if you require preferring for other available programs of package tours in Bali in a short-day.
 Ubud trip is accompanied by our qualified & welcoming Balinese tour driver with a comfy vehicle for traveling.

 1. Barong & Keris Dance in Batubulan Village

-The first place to visit on the Ubud tour itinerary is Batubulan village to watch Barong dance performance.
+The first place to visit on the Ubud one day tour itinerary is Batubulan village to watch Barong dance performance.
 Batubulan is a village located in Gianyar regency, Bali, approximately 20 minutes from Ubud downtown.